rish-16/sight/README.md

 `sightseer` provides state-of-the-art general-purpose architectures (YOLOv3, MaskRCNN, Fast/Faster RCNN, SSD...) for Computer Vision and Object Detection tasks with 30+ pretrained models written in TensorFlow 1.15.

 > I'd like to fully credit [Huynh Ngoc Anh](https://github.com/experiencor) for their YOLOv3 model architecture code.
-I've repackaged that chunk as a callable API wrapper.
-Thank you Ngoc Anh :D
+I've repackaged that chunk as a callable python API wrapper under the model zoo.
+This project would not be possible without their contribution.

 ## Installation